pnklinh/pnklinh/README.md

 - 👋 hello hello! i’m @pnklinh, a current student specialising in English at High School for the Gifted, VNU-HCM ✨
 - 👀 i just got into programming recently and since then, i have gained some grounds on languages such as C++, Javascript, HTML, CSS and Python as well as skills like web designing and data cleaning!
-- 🤩 i'm interested in learning the ropes of machine learning next and how it can be integrated into solving data problems
+- 🤩 i'm interested in learning the ropes of machine learning next and how it can be integrated into data prediction
 - 🌱 I’m currently learning competitive programming using C++ and data analysis using Python Pandas
 - 📫 my gmail: phamngockhanhlinh007@gmail.com